shields1/c-tiny-httpd/README.md

 - Replace `fork()` per request with a worker/event-driven model.
   Forking a new process for every connection is expensive.

-- Add graceful shutdown on `SIGTERM` so systemd can stop the server cleanly.
+- Add graceful shutdown on `SIGTERM` so systemd can stop the daemon cleanly.

 - Add a dedicated service user instead of running as `www-data`.